rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    <img width="650" alt="jpetstore6 main menu" src="https://cloud.githubusercontent.com/assets/300046/21746325/c24dd12a-d50e-11e6-8408-925e0c16021e.png">

    The page has 3 columns under a header.
 The image above was adjusted to the smallest width without wrapping.
-   The page design is not "responsive" for mobile, which is an SEO issue.
+   The page design is HTML4 transitional, not HTML5 "responsive" for mobile, which is an SEO issue.

    Thankfully, one company has it running all the time at
    <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Catalog.action">